mattermost/mattermost-developer-documentation/site/content/internal/gitlab-omnibus.md

     1. Visit `http://mattermost.dev.mm` in a browser.

-    1. Click Sign in with GitLab.
+    2. Click Sign in with GitLab.
 You should be directed to the GitLab login screen.

-    1. Log in as any user.
+    3. Log in as any user.
 You should be sent back to Mattermost and logged in.

-    1. Log out and back in through the same process.
+    4. Log out and back in through the same process.
 You should skip the GitLab login screen since you were still logged into GitLab.

-1. Test creating a team in Mattermost for a new GitLab group.
+2. Test creating a team in Mattermost for a new GitLab group.

     1. Open `http://gitlab.dev.mm` in another window.

-    1. Click the plus button in the header bar and select "New group".
+    2. Click the plus button in the header bar and select "New group".

-    1. Enter a name for the group and check "Create a Mattermost team for this group".
+    3. Enter a name for the group and check "Create a Mattermost team for this group".

-    1. Go back to Mattermost.
+    4. Go back to Mattermost.
 You should have been added to a new team matching the name of the group.

-1. Test adding the GitLab slash command.
+3. Test adding the GitLab slash command.

     1. Go to GitLab.

-    1. Click the plus button in the header bar and select "New project".
+    2. Click the plus button in the header bar and select "New project".

-    1. Select "Create blank project".
+    3. Select "Create blank project".
 Enter a name and click "Create project".

-    1. From the sidebar on the left, go to Settings > Integrations.
+    4. From the sidebar on the left, go to Settings > Integrations.

-    1. Scroll down and select "Mattermost slash commands".
+    5. Scroll down and select "Mattermost slash commands".

-    1. Click "Add to Mattermost".
+    6. Click "Add to Mattermost".

-    1. Select the team you created above from the dropdown and click "Install".
+    7. Select the team you created above from the dropdown and click "Install".

-    1. Go back to Mattermost and use `/<project>`.
+    8. Go back to Mattermost and use `/<project>`.

-    1. When prompted, click "connect your GitLab Account" and select "Authorize".
+    9. When prompted, click "connect your GitLab Account" and select "Authorize".

-    1. You should now be able to use the slash command to do things like creating and viewing issues.
+    10. You should now be able to use the slash command to do things like creating and viewing issues.

-1. Test adding GitLab notifications.
+4. Test adding GitLab notifications.

     1. In Mattermost, go to Integrations > Incoming Webhooks and add an incoming webhook.

-    1. Copy the URL of the webhook and return to Mattermost.
+    2. Copy the URL of the webhook and return to Mattermost.

-    1. Go to GitLab.
+    3. Go to GitLab.
 From the sidebar on the left, go to Settings > Integrations.

-    1. Scroll down and select "Mattermost notifications".
+    4. Scroll down and select "Mattermost notifications".

-    1. Fill in the "Webhook" field with the webhool URL you previously copied and then click "Save changes"
+    5. Fill in the "Webhook" field with the webhook URL you previously copied and then click "Save changes"

-    1. Create an issue either from the GitLab UI or by using the previously configured slash command.
+    6. Create an issue either from the GitLab UI or by using the previously configured slash command.
 A notification should be posted by the webhook in the channel you created.

 ### Useful Files and Commands